Planescape: The Faction War

 In 1998, TSR published Faction War, an adventure that effectively closed the book on Planescape, as it was then ending the product line.
 The culmination of several adventures leading up to that point, the Faction War brought an end to the factions' control of the city.
 Instigated by the power-hungry Duke Rowan Darkwood, factol of the Fated, in a bid to dethrone the Lady and rule Sigil himself, the war spread throughout the city before the Lady of Pain, with the aid of a group of adventurers (the players' characters), intervened.

 Sects

 Sects are in many ways identical to the Factions, differing in that they are not based in Sigil.
 Sects are often highly specific to the particular planes they originate from, though historically many of the Factions were once Sects and some Sects were once Factions.

 Rules

 There are three principles (or heuristics) governing the world of Planescape: the Rule-of-Three, the Unity of Rings, and the Center of the Multiverse.

 Rule-of-Three

 The first principle, the Rule-of-Three, says simply that things tend to happen in threes.
 The principles which govern the planes are themselves subject to this rule.

 Unity of Rings

 The second principle is the Unity of Rings, and notes that many things on the planes are circular, coming back around to where they started.
-This is true geographically as well as philosophically.